DragonOfShuu/ChatAbbr/src/injection/injectionPlan.md

 Overview
 ========

 The injection will be separated into multiple parts (ofc).
 First there will be the portion which will use react which will allow the user to insert text into the placeholders.
-This will be called the "QuickTemplateEditor".
-The string html will then be passed to the "StrategySearch" (I couldn't think of a better name).
+This will be called the **"QuickTemplateEditor"**.
+The element to inject into will then be passed to the **"StrategySearch"**.
 The output will be JSON detailing how we want to inject the data into the text box.
-The strategy, along with the html data and text box info will be passed to the "TextInjector," which will perform each task given by the strategy.
+The strategy, along with the html data and text box info will be passed to the **"TextInjector"**, which will perform each task given by the strategy.

 Quick Template Editor